 - Award money damages to prevent unconscionable commercial practices in connection with the sale or advertisement of merchandise, products, services, and real estate.

-- Adopt regulations that implement the CFA upon companies, businesses, and individuals doing business in New Jersey.
+- Adopt regulations implementing the CFA for companies, businesses, and individuals doing business in New Jersey.

 When you are a consumer, the law can be a powerful weapon for good if you have the unfortunate experience of working with an unethical contractor or a deceptive merchant.